aws-solutions-library-samples/guidance-for-game-analytics-pipeline-on-aws/README.md

 ## Deployment Steps, Running the Guidance, and Deployment Validation

-Refer to the full documentation through `pip install mkdocs mkdocs-material` and `mkdocs serve` or in `docs/getting-started.md` for running the guidance.
+Refer to the full documentation in our [getting started guide](https://aws-solutions-library-samples.github.io/solutions/guidance/game-analytics-pipeline-on-aws/getting-started.html).
 The page provides full detailed walkthrough and deployment steps.

 ## Next Steps

-Refer to the documentation through `pip install mkdocs mkdocs-material` and `mkdocs serve` or in `docs/customizations.md` for next steps and customizations
+Refer to the [customization documentation](https://aws-solutions-library-samples.github.io/solutions/guidance/game-analytics-pipeline-on-aws/customizations.html) for next steps and customizations.

 ## Cleanup